humphreydev5/AirBnB_clone_v4/README.md

 ## File Descriptions
 [console.py](console.py) - the console contains the entry point of the command interpreter.
-List of commands this console current supports:
+List of commands this console currently supports:
 * `EOF` - exits console
 * `quit` - exits console
-* `<emptyline>` - overwrites default emptyline method and does nothing
+* `<emptyline>` - overwrites the default emptying method and does nothing
 * `create` - Creates a new instance of`BaseModel`, saves it (to the JSON file) and prints the id
 * `destroy` - Deletes an instance based on the class name and id (save the change into the JSON file).
 * `show` - Prints the string representation of an instance based on the class name and id.
-* `all` - Prints all string representation of all instances based or not on the class name.
+* `all` - Prints all string representations of all instances based or not on the class name.
-* `update` - Updates an instance based on the class name and id by adding or updating attribute (save the change into the JSON file).
+* `update` - Updates an instance based on the class name and id by adding or updating an attribute (save the change into the JSON file).

 #### `models/` directory contains classes used for this project:
 [base_model.py](/models/base_model.py) - The BaseModel class from which future classes will be derived